Adrian-Ng/Adrian-Ng.github.io/_java/VaR/00-var-main.md

 ### Volatility

-The only abstract method defined in this class is as follows:
+The only abstract method defined in `VolatilityAbstract.java` is as follows:

 ```java
 abstract public double getVariance(double[] xVector, double[] yVector);